labsyspharm/harvardtissueatlas/_atlas-datasets/tuberculosis-granuloma.md

   images](#data-overviews)
 * [__Primary Data Access__: List of available data files](#primary-data-access)

+# Imaging TB Granulomas
+These [MINERVA](https://github.com/labsyspharm/minerva-story/wiki)-based data explorations show clinical histology staining side-by-side with a highly multiplexed image of a TB granuloma collected using cyclic immunofluorescence (CyCIF).
+It is possible to follow the story in the MINERVA visualization or freely pan and zoom across the large (gigapixel) high-plex image dataset.

 ## Data Explorations
 **Data Explorations are like museum guides and exploit the digital docents in MINERVA to guide readers through the complexities of a large image dataset via a series of narrated stories and waypoints.**

+{{Collection of all the relevant Minerva stories}}

 {%
     assign stories = site.data-cards